kevinmartintech/sp_Develop/docs/index.md

 ---

 # sp_Develop Overview
-The open source sp_Develop project contains the [sp_Develop 🗗](https://raw.githubusercontent.com/kevinmartintech/sp_develop/master/sp_Develop.sql) stored procedure.
+The open source sp_Develop project contains the [sp_Develop 🗗](https://raw.githubusercontent.com/kevinmartintech/sp_develop/master/sp_Develop.sql){:target="_blank" rel="noopener"} stored procedure.
 It can be used by database developers, software developers and for performing database code (smell) assessments to adhere to best practices.

 **NOTE:** not all checks have been developed.
 Browse the [Best Practices & Findings](best-practices-and-findings) to discover other helpful database development best practices.
 Use the site search to find best practices super quick!